xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

    This will start ngrok and will tunnel requests from an external ngrok url to your development machine on port 3978.
 Copy the https forwarding address.
 In the example below that would be https://787b8292.ngrok.io.
 You will need this later.

-1. Reture to **Visual Studio Code**, for the **Messaging endpoint**, use the current https URL you were given by running ngrok and append it with the path /api/messages.
+1. Return to **Visual Studio Code**, for the **Messaging endpoint**, use the current https URL you were given by running ngrok and append it with the path /api/messages.
 It should like something work `https://{subdomain}.ngrok.io/api/messages`.

 ## Task 3: Run your bot